Do you know what to say in a parent teacher conference? If you are struggling with how to interact with your child’s teacher, I can help.

 More importantly, don’t forget to think of some things your child’s teacher is doing well so she will continue to do them in the future.
 Positive reinforcement goes a long way.

-After you have written down your questions, it is good to think about the actual meeting.
-Before you go, check out these parent-teacher conference tips.
-These insider secrets will help you make the most of your time together.
+After you have written down your questions, it is good to practice what to say in a parent teacher conference before you go.
+Check out these insider secrets that will help you make the most of your time together.

 - Approach the teacher in a friendly way.
 Compliment the teacher first and then get to your concerns.
 After you have finished with your concern, end with another compliment.
 This will put her at ease and help her not feel attacked.